wasmerio/wasmer.io/_posts/announcing-wcgi.md

 $ wasmer run-unstable wasmer/wcgi-php-template
 ```

-*You can find in Github sourcecode for the [Wordpress Wasmer pacakage](https://github.com/wasmerio/wcgi-wordpress-demo), and the [PHP WCGI template](https://github.com/wasmerio/wcgi-php-template)*.
+*You can find in Github the source code for the [Wordpress Wasmer pacakage](https://github.com/wasmerio/wcgi-wordpress-demo), and the [PHP WCGI template](https://github.com/wasmerio/wcgi-php-template)*.

 We can't wait to see what you create next with WCGI!